28 June 2006

 Below is a list and brief description of some of those topics.

-• Every day crime (it’s responsible for a significant portion of the violence you hear about in the news even though it’s typically not reported as such and rolled up in the “insurgent violence” numbers—frequently involving a combination of turf battle, theft, revenge, and protection issues).
+While good news and positive information are shared back home on occasion, they usually are not.
+Have you heard about the following:• Every day crime (it’s responsible for a significant portion of the violence you hear about in the news even though it’s typically not reported as such and rolled up in the “insurgent violence” numbers—frequently involving a combination of turf battle, theft, revenge, and protection issues).

 • Shia on Shia violence (it happens a lot as the various Shia groups struggle for